 - Aquaro GD, Perfetti M, Camastra G, et al. Cardiac MR with late gadolinium enhancement in acute myocarditis with preserved systolic function: ITAMY study.
 J Am Coll Cardiol 2017;70:1977-87.

-Clinical Topics: Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging
+Clinical Topics: Arrhythmias and Clinical EP, Cardiovascular Care Team, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Pericardial Disease, Sports and Exercise Cardiology, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Acute Heart Failure, Echocardiography/Ultrasound, Magnetic Resonance Imaging, Sports and Exercise and Imaging

 Keywords: Arrhythmias, Cardiac, Athletes, Autopsy, Biopsy, Cardiac Catheterization, Cardiac Rehabilitation, Catecholamines, Cause of Death, Chest Pain, Cicatrix, Cocaine, Coronary Vessels, Death, Sudden, Death, Sudden, Cardiac, Dyspnea, Echocardiography, Electrocardiography, Electrocardiography, Ambulatory, Emergency Service, Hospital, Gadolinium, Gastroenteritis, Heart Failure, Heart Rate, Heart Ventricles, Inflammation, Interleukins, Killer Cells, Natural, Life Style, Magnetic Resonance Imaging, Magnetic Resonance Spectroscopy, Medical History Taking, Myocardial Infarction, Myocarditis, Myocardium, omega-Chloroacetophenone, Pericardial Effusion, Physical Exertion, Prognosis, Respiratory Tract Infections, Risk Factors, Shock, Cardiogenic, Sports, Stroke Volume, Tachycardia, Ventricular, T-Lymphocytes, Troponin T, Ventricular Dysfunction, Left, Ventricular Function, Left